-This course introduces the students to the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history and literature from the Middle Ages through the Reformation.
+This course introduces middle-school students to some of the classical texts or "Great Books" of the ancient Greek and Roman periods.
+Students will read and discuss the classic books from three dynamic eras in early human history: classical-era Athens, the Roman Republic/Empire, and early Christian writers.
+While studying these classics, students will explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history of Athens, Rome, and early Christians.
 These two classes are paired together, taught by the same teacher, and scheduled back-to-back with that course in a "block."
 Students who take both courses receive a discount.
 Either course may also be taken as a standalone course.